Skip to Content

 세종대제 (r.
 1418-1450)

-The friendship between Emperor Yeongnak the Great of the Daemyeong Empire and King Sejong the Great (posthunously honoured by the Myeong Commonwealth as 'Emperor Sejong the Great') of the Daemyeong Kingdom of Joseon, whose reigns overlapped for six years, was a shining example of significant diplomatic and cultural exchange between the two neighbouring realms during the 15th century.
+The friendship between Emperor Yeongnak the Great of the Ming Empire and King Sejong the Great (posthunously honoured by the Myeong Commonwealth as 'Emperor Sejong the Great') of the Kingdom of Joseon, whose reigns overlapped for six years, was a shining example of significant diplomatic and cultural exchange between the two neighbouring realms during the 15th century.

-The Yeongnak Emperor, the third monarch of Daemyeong, whose reign spanned from 1402 to 1424, was known for his ambitious architectural projects, compilation of the 11,095-volumed Yeongnak Encyclopedia which covered ancient wisdom on everything from morals to technology, dispatching of six massive peaceful naval expeditions to South Asia and East Africa, and extensive military campaigns against the remnants of the Mongol Empire.
+The Yeongnak Emperor, the third monarch of the Ming, whose reign spanned from 1402 to 1424, was known for his ambitious architectural projects, compilation of the 11,095-volumed Yeongnak Encyclopedia which covered ancient wisdom on everything from morals to technology, dispatching of six massive peaceful naval expeditions to South Asia and East Africa, and extensive military campaigns against the remnants of the Mongol Empire.
 He sought to establish a strong relationship with Joseon, recognising its strategic importance and cultural contributions.
 King Sejong, the fourth ruler of Joseon, sat on the Throne from 1418 to 1450.
 He is renowned for his achievements in governance, science, and culture, particularly the creation of the Joseon script, Hangul.

 The friendship between the two monarchs was characterised by mutual respect and admiration.
 They exchanged diplomatic envoys.
 Yeongnak and Sejong regularly shared their thoughts and literary works on topics ranging from history and philosophy to science and technology.
 This exchange of ideas and knowledge helped foster cultural and intellectual growth in both countries.
 In September 1424, when Yeongnak the Great died, Sejong the Great remained in mourning dress for 27 days, despite the rule set by the Hongmu Emperor (홍무제) (r.
-1368-1398), founder of the Daemyeong Empire and father of Yeongnak, that subjects should remain in mourning dress no more than three days after an emperor's death.
+1368-1398), founder of the Ming Empire and father of Yeongnak, that subjects should remain in mourning dress no more than three days after an emperor's death.

 A LIFESTYLE OF RITUAL PROPRIETY